garraflavatra/alphabets/README.md

 This is much cleaner and more idiomatic.

+## Questions and bugs

+Did you find a mistake in an alphabet, or another bug?
+Please [report it](https://github.com/garraflavatra/alphabets/issues/new) — thank you!
+I'll try to fix it as soon as possible.

+You may use the same issue form for questions, too.

 ## Copyright

-(c) 2021-2023 Romein van Buren.
+(c) 2021-2023 [Romein van Buren](mailto:romein@vburen.nl).
 Licensed under the MIT license.

 For the full copyright and license information, please see the [`LICENSE.md`](./LICENSE.md) file that was distributed with this source code.